startxfr/libre/docs/user-guides/install-bootstrap.md

 environment without any virtualisation layer.
 Only direct install on physical installation with virtualisation CPU enabled are supported.

-If you plan to run an `aws` infrastructure, you must install you instructor environment into an EC2 instance located into the same datacenter as your targeted environment.
+If you plan to run an `aws` infrastructure, you must install you bootstrap environment into an EC2 instance located into the same datacenter as your targeted environment.